Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Details of the methods

-We initially employed the trained linear classifier shown in Fig~\ref{fig:information_analysis_cifar10}\textbf{b} and Fig~\ref{app_fig4: mnist_analysis} \textbf{b} to derive the prediction scores \(E[\hat y^2]\) for each block.
-Subsequently, these scores were aggregated according to the labels of the inputs, allowing for the calculation of their mean and covariance.
-Utilizing a Gaussian mixture model with 10 components, each sharing the derived mean and covariance, we generated 100,000 samples from each Gaussian component to conduct the information breakdown analysis.
+We initially used the trained linear classifier shown in Fig.~\ref{fig:information_analysis_cifar10}\textbf{b} and Fig~\ref{app_fig4: mnist_analysis} \textbf{b} to derive the prediction scores \(\mathbb{E}[Y^2]\) for each block.
+Subsequently, these scores were aggregated according to the labels of the inputs, allowing the calculation of their mean and covariance.
+Using a Gaussian mixture model with 10 components, each sharing the derived mean and covariance, we generated 100,000 samples from each Gaussian component to conduct the information breakdown analysis.